jlelong/LaTeX-Workshop-wiki/Linters.md

 | --------- | ------------- |
 | _boolean_ | `false`       |

-#### latex-workshop.chktex.path
+#### latex-workshop.chktex.exec.path

 Define the location of ChkTeX executive file.

-This command will be joint with [`latex-workshop.chktex.args`](#latex-workshopchktexargs) to form a complete ChkTeX command.
+This command will be joint with [`latex-workshop.chktex.exec.args`](#latex-workshopchktexexecargs) to form a complete ChkTeX command.

-"latex-workshop.chktex.path": "chktex"
+"latex-workshop.chktex.exec.path": "chktex"

 | type     | default value |
 | -------- | ------------- |